ariz565/ariz565/README.md

 ## Software Engineer Intern | Open Source Enthusiast

-- **Current Role:** Software Engineer Intern, focused on developing new features and optimizing performance.
+- **Current Role:** Software Engineer Intern, crafting high-performance computing solutions and optimizing system architectures.

 - **Project Contributions:** Actively refactoring core modules within **SwiftCart** to enhance scalability and efficiency.

-- **Open Source Passion:** Enthusiastic contributor to open-source projects, leveraging internships to further develop skills and give back to the community.
+- **Open Source Passion:** Enthusiastic contributor to open-source projects, leveraging internships to further develop skills.

-- **Technical Exposure:** Proficient in the MERN stack, experienced with API development, and proficient in Git for version control.
+-
+- **Tech Stack:** I work with React, Next.js, TypeScript, and AWS.
+I also have experience with Flask and Django for backend development and use Git for version control.
+-
 - **Continuous Learning:** Driven by a passion for technological advancement, constantly exploring new technologies and methodologies to stay ahead of the curve.